 Extremes are not good.
 Sometimes we can push it too far.
 In our love and care, we can overprotect people.
 We put boundaries and expectations that suffocate and frustrate people.
 We end up treating adults like kids.

 Give people some space.
 Don’t build a wall around them because of fear.
 Don’t keep a constant tab on what they’re up to or why they didn’t call.
 Sometimes we need to give them the benefit of the doubt and step back.
 It’s okay if they make a mistake.
 But we need to give them enough space and freedom so that they can mature and learn to make wise decisions.

 Innocence is life untested, but virtue is innocence tested and triumphant.

 – Pastor Jamie Smith

-9. Be honest with your failures
+9. Be honest with our failures

 10. Speak the hard truth in love

-Sometimes people need to hear things as it is, with no sugar coating.
+Sometimes people need to hear something as it is, with no sugar coating.
 So don’t beat around the bush.
 It could well be a defining moment of self-realization for them.
-It could lead them to make specific changes in their life.
+It may change their life.